-Before it became a private club owned by Donald Trump, luxurious Mar-a-Lago was built by heiress Marjorie Merriweather Post.
-Read on to learn how this determined woman created a one-of-a-kind estate.
+Before it became a private club owned by Donald Trump, the opulent Palm Beach mansion known as Mar-a-Lago was built by businesswoman and philanthropist Marjorie Merriweather Post as a place to entertain.

 The decision to build